 In the charter granted by Charles II. to William Penn in 1681, it was provided that the common law of England should be in force in the province until altered by Penn, his successors or assigns or the Colonial Legislature.
-At the four days' session of the Provincial Assem-bly, held at Chester in 1684, a series of laws was enacted for the government of the province.
-Among these enac-ments was a law in reference to intestate estates, which gave the widow onethird of the personal property, and the interest of one third of the real estate of her deceased husband, after payment of debts, and the remaining two-thirds to be divided equally to his children, except that the eldest son was to have a cept that the energy son was to have a double portion.
-The provision in refer-ence to giving a double portion to the eldest son was reaffirmed by the legis-lature in 1693, and again in 1705 and continued to be the law of the common-wealth until 1794, when this relic of feudalism was abolished and the children of an intestate shared equally in the property of their deceased parents.
-It is well known that the sentiment of the Cerman settlers was opposed to all forms of primogeniture, even to the limited extent of preferring the oldest son by giving him a double portion, and they generally managed to defeat this provision of the law by disposing of their estate by last making a will.
+At the four days' session of the Provincial Assembly, held at Chester in 1684, a series of laws was enacted for the government of the province.
+Among these enacments was a law in reference to intestate estates, which gave the widow onethird of the personal property, and the interest of one third of the real estate of her deceased husband, after payment of debts, and the remaining two-thirds to be divided equally to his children, except that the eldest son was to have a double portion.
+The provision in reference to giving a double portion to the eldest son was reaffirmed by the legislature in 1693, and again in 1705 and continued to be the law of the commonwealth until 1794, when this relic of feudalism was abolished and the children of an intestate shared equally in the property of their deceased parents.
+It is well known that the sentiment of he German settlers was opposed to all forms of primogeniture, even to the limited extent of preferring the oldest son by giving him a double portion, and they generally managed to defeat this provision of the law by disposing of their estate by last making a will.
 In the will of Michael Brecht, the elder, there is a recognition of the law giving a preference to the eldest son, for to avoid all cavil, the testator gives his son Jacob five shillings beforehand "because he is my first born son."
-In the will of Peter Brecht, the fith son of the emigrant, made in 1783, when the law was still in force, there is a similar provision in which the testator "gives to Jacob twenty Spanish milled dollars, :o be in full of his birthright as my oldest son," after which he directs the remainder of his estate to be equally divided among all his children.
+In the will of Peter Brecht, the fifth son of the emigrant, made in 1793, when the law was still in force, there is a similar provision in which the testator "gives to Jacob twenty Spanish milled dollars, to be in full of his birthright as my oldest son." after which he directs the remainder of his estate to be equally divided among all his children.